yonguksaram/rsschool-cv/cv.md

 * Salesforce (including its languages and frameworks: Apex, Visualforce, Lightning, LWC etc)
 * GIT
 * Agile (Scrum)
-* Have a nodding acquaintance with Java, C, React, Angular,
+* Have a nodding acquaintance with Java, C, React, Angular
 5. Proudly present my piece of code (ES-6 used): [link](https://github.com/yonguksaram/code-examples-2020/blob/master/js_super_skills)
 6. My experience:
 * Worked as a administrator of estate account system on Belarusian Railway